erlang-lager/lager/README.md

 OTP Support Policy
 ------------------
 The lager maintainers intend to support the past three OTP releases from current on the main 3.x branch of the project.
-As of December 2018 that includes 21, 20, 19.
+As of August 2019 that includes 22, 21 20

 Lager may or may not run on older OTP releases but it will only be guaranteed tested on the previous three OTP releases.
 If you need a version of lager